How Can We Plan for the Future in California?

 Read: Two disasters are exponentially worse than one

 Those theoretically “safe” in their homes don’t have it easy, either.
 Without electricity, many Californians have to choose between opening the windows and breathing in air choked with smoke, or keeping them closed in a hot house.
-My friend posted a picture wearing an N95 mask with an exhalation valve, and a surgical mask on top: the first to protect herself against the smoke, the second to protect others from the virus.
+My friend posted a picture of herself wearing an N95 mask with an exhalation valve, and a surgical mask on top: the first to protect herself against the smoke, the second to protect others from the virus.

 I don’t want to live in a world where we have to decide which mask to wear for which disaster, but this is the world we are making.
 And we’ve only started to alter the climate.
 Imagine what it will be like when we’ve doubled or tripled the warming, as we are on track to do.